h5n1xp/CuriOS/ReadMe.md

 The graphical user interface can be "themed", in the style of one of three built in themes, which can be selected at compile time to suit the user's preference.

+To set the theme, change the guiTheme variable in the intuition.c file to either THEME_OLD, THEME_NEW, or THEME_MAC.

 Normal Theme:
 ![Screen shot](https://github.com/h5n1xp/CuriOS/blob/main/ScreenShot.png)